Among all the quirky and offbeat things to do on the Hawaiian island of Oahu, one of my favorite discoveries was the Polynesian Football Hall of Fame.

 Not all of those visitors stop in to the Polynesian Football portion of the grounds, of course.
 I stopped by on a weekday afternoon and the Hall was mostly empty, so it’s not likely to be overrun with tourists.

-Note that admission to the Cultural Center is quite expensive, more than $60 for a day pass to see the 6 cultural villages.
+Note that admission to the Cultural Center is quite expensive, around $80 for a day pass to see the 6 cultural villages.
 But admission to the Hall of Fame is free – you can walk in without having to pay for the rest of the Center.